moderntribe/square-one/docs/backend/post-types.md

 ## Registration

 The registration of a post type takes place in the core/src/Post_Types directory.
+Create a subdirectory for each post type.
 The steps to registering a new post type are:

 ### The Post Type Object
 Create a class extending `\Tribe\Libs\Post_Type\Post_Object`.
 It should have a value set for the